 Repayment Plan or Forbearance

-Repayment plan or forbearance allows the homeowner pay missed payments over a period of time.
+A repayment plan or forbearance allows the homeowner to pay missed payments over a period of time.
 The terms of repayment must be negotiated with the lender.
 Typically, a homeowner will pay a portion of the back payments owed together with their regular mortgage payment.

-- Advantage: Missed payments can be paid over time.
+- Advantage: Missed payments can be paid overtime to avoid foreclosure.